Global Hi-tech Goods Market Size, Share, Value, and Competitive Landscape 2021

 Chart 3 Industry’s Profits and Profit Margin 2012-2017, LCU million

-Chart 9 Television and Radio Receivers, Sound and Video Recording Devices Production 2002-2022, LCU million
+Chart 9 Accumulators, Primary Cells and Primary Batteries Production 2002-2022, LCU million

 Chart 10 Absolute Growth by Category, LCU million